f00dikator/Layer2Honey/README.md

 # Layer2Honey
-The start of a Layer 2 honeypot
+The start of a Layer 2 honeypot - Code is rough as *Hades* right now...it works...but it's uggggggggly....

 This honeypot should:
 1) Never initiate traffic above layer 2